linode/docs/docs/guides/platform/object-storage/backing-up-compute-instance-to-object-storage/index.md

 ## Back Up Your Data to a Single Archive File

-There are a significant number of tools, third-party applications, and services that offer backup solutions.
+There are a significant number of tools, third-party applications, and services that offer system backup solutions.
 Several useful methods are covered in our guide on [Backing Up Your Data](/docs/guides/backing-up-your-data/), including some methods specific to Linode instances.

 Since the goal of this tutorial is to store backups on Object Storage, utilities that output a single backup file are preferred.
 After all, it's much easier to store and manage each backup as a single object than as many separate objects.

 The `tar` command works well here.
-It is able to combine multiple files and directories into a single archive file and extract the contents of existing archive files.
+It can combine multiple files and directories into a single archive file as well as extract the contents of existing archive files.
 Such archive files are easier to manage and share.
 When combined with optional compression algorithms, they also take up less storage space.

 You can use the following `tar` command to combine most of your system's files into a single compressed archive.
 The command creates an archive of the root directory and stores it as `/tmp/backup.tgz`.
 The first `--exclude` option ensures that `tar` does not attempt to archive the archive itself.
 The remaining `--exclude` options exclude the contents of various directories from the backup.
 You can adjust these as needed, but the options here provide a general guide: